phil2211/MDBMasterclassTutorialApp/README.md

 ```npm install -g mgeneratejs```
 4. Install the [Realm-CLI](https://www.mongodb.com/docs/atlas/app-services/cli/)
 ```npm install -g mongodb-realm-cli```
-5. Load testdata to your cluster using the *loadTestdata.sh* script
+5. Load testdata to your cluster using the *loadTestdata.sh* script.
+Please set your cluster connection string with user and pw directly in the script
 6. Let the age field be calculated by using the following MongoDB query:
 ```mongodb
 use myCustomers